graphql/graphiql/packages/graphql-language-service/README.md

 ## Parser

-A standalone online, immutable, dependeancy-free parser for [GraphQL](http://graphql.org/), used by the LSP interface methods
+A standalone online, immutable, dependency-free parser for [GraphQL](http://graphql.org/), used by the LSP interface methods

 ## Utils